-- o It MUST start with the "/" character (ASCII decimal 47; also see Sections 3.2.19 of [RFC5545] and 3.6. of [RFC7808] for discussion of the forward slash character in time zone identifiers). - o It MUST be a valid "paramtext" value as specified in Section 3.1. of [RFC5545]. - o At least one other property in the same JSCalendar object MUST reference a time zone using this identifier (i.e., orphaned time zones are not allowed).
+- o To avoid conflict with names in the IANA Time Zone Database [TZDB], it MUST start with the "/" character. - o It MUST be a valid "paramtext" value as specified in Section 3.1. of [RFC5545]. - o At least one other property in the same JSCalendar object MUST reference a time zone using this identifier (i.e., orphaned time zones are not allowed).